Every Kid Should Play Box Lacrosse

 Box lacrosse is played in a hockey rink, 5v5 with goalies wearing huge pads and no defensive long sticks.

 Lacrosse IQ – Box lacrosse has a 30 second shot clock from any change of possession which means the game is very fast.
 Players must constantly be aware of the time, score and shotclock.
 This forces them to take all of those factors and make split-second decisions every time they get the ball.
 And since the game is so back and forth – players get many more reps on both offense and defense.
 The feedback is instantaneous- whereas in the field game it might be a few minutes before you get off to the sideline to hear your coach explain things to you.
 Box shifts are fast and short which allows you to talk to your coaches and teammates a lot more than you would otherwise.
-For offense, players must be able to know when and where to take a good shot because there is such limited space to shoot at!
+If you make a bad pass or bad play, you don't have to spend time thinking about it while the ball is on the other side of the field because it's staying in play and you are getting another chance right away!

 Box lacrosse is played in an hockey rink where the ball hardly goes out of bounds and games are 5 v 5 which makes the game extremely fast paced!
 Many pro box teams will have upwards of 100 shots on goal each game!
 Compare that to the 40 or so a team gets playing field lacrosse!